ARAFAH-LAWAL102/Data-Analytics/README.md

 # Insights Deep Dive

+### Product & Profitability Trends
-i) Profit decreased by 57% despite an 8% increase in sales, suggesting possible cost or pricing issues.
+- Profit dropped by 57% despite an 8% increase in sales, indicating pricing or cost inefficiencies.

-ii) Standard Class was the most used shipping mode, making up 59% of orders.

-iii) Most orders were delivered in 4 days, showing potential to improve delivery speed.

-iv) Chairs had the highest sales, totaling $328.4K, indicating strong customer demand.
+- Chairs generated the highest revenue with $328.4K in total sales, reflecting strong customer interest.

+- Sales peaked in December at $47.4K, suggesting a key seasonal opportunity.

+### Shipping & Delivery Insights
+- Standard Class shipping accounted for 59% of total orders.

+- Most deliveries still took 4 days, suggesting a gap in delivery efficiency despite high usage of Standard Class.

+### Regional Sales Patterns
-v) New York City led all cities in sales, followed by Seattle and San Francisco.
+- New York City led all cities in sales, followed by Seattle and San Francisco.

-vi) December was the peak month for sales, suggesting a strong seasonal opportunity.
+- Geographic differences were significant in driving revenue, showing potential for expansion in underserved regions.

 # Recommendations